 Each year, we admit 10-12 students into the doctoral program.
 Applications for graduate admission are handled through the Graduate School.
 All students must now apply online.
 You may begin this process, and see instructions and other information about doing so, by clicking on the following: apply online

 If you have any questions about the process, please consult the information below, or for more detail, our page of “frequently asked questions”.
-Also feel free to call or email us with further questions, either the Graduate School office itself (631/632-4723), or our History Department Graduate Coordinator (Ms. Roxanne Fernandez, (631/ 632-7490), or our Director of Graduate Studies (Alix Cooper).
+Also feel free to call or email us with further questions, either the Graduate School office itself (631/632-4723), or our History Department Graduate Coordinator (Ms. Roxanne Fernandez, (631/ 632-7490), or our Director of Graduate Studies (Shirely Lim).

-Completed Master’s program applications must be submitted and all supplemental materials must normally arrive no later than April 1 for Fall admission, November 1 for Spring admission; however, for Fall 2014 admission, we will be extending the deadline to May 1, due to the news of the approval of our revised two-track master’s program.
+Completed Master’s program applications for admission and all supplemental materials, must be postmarked/submitted/received by April 1 for Fall admission or November 1 for Spring admission to our two-track master’s program.

 We expect all applicants to have at least a bachelor’s degree in history or a degree in a closely related field with a substantial amount of coursework in history and a strong record of undergraduate achievement.
 In special cases, students who do not have a bachelor’s degree in history or whose GPA does not meet the requirements stated above may be admitted on a provisional basis for M.A. study only.